 They may also work in a range of other settings including:

 local authorities, advising on the archaeological implications of planning applications;

 museums or heritage centres, assisting with the preservation, conservation, display and interpretation of artefacts;

-Depending on the archaeologist's specialist area, typical tasks include:
+Depending on the archaeologist's specialist area, common duties may include:

 surveying sites using a variety of methods, including field walking, geophysical surveys and aerial photography;

 working on field excavations or digs, usually as part of a team, using a range of digging equipment;